mntroshkin/differential_algebra/README.md

 for example, the KdV equation $u_t = 6 u u_x + u_{xxx}$.

-To manipulate expressions such as the right-hand side of those equations (*differential polynomials*), I wrote some some ad-hoc Python scripts.
+To manipulate expressions such as the right-hand side of those equations (*differential polynomials*), I wrote some ad-hoc Python scripts.
 Later, I expanded and consolidated them into the first version of this library, as a personal exploration in the design of computer symbolic algebra tools.

 ## Features